 This diameter and width of wheels and tires will give you stability and comfort even when you decide to test yours and your bike’s riding limits.

-Let’s not forget about the Shimano Altus front and Acera rear derailleurs, as well as Shimano Altus shifters.
-Sure, they are entry-level components, but they are better than Tourney and light years ahead of no-brand components.
+Let’s not forget about the Shimano Tourney front and rear derailleurs, as well as Shimano Rapidfire Plus shifters.
+Sure, they are entry-level components, but they are more than good enough for beginners looking to ride recreationally.

-The biggest surprise on this bike are the Tektro hydraulic disc brakes which you almost never see on bikes that cost less than $500!
+The biggest surprise on this bike is the Tektro hydraulic disc brakes which you almost never see on bikes that cost around $500!

 Read more: Best cheap mountain bikes